-Figure 3.7: CIP Text
+Figure 6.2: CIP Text

+Coordinates

+The identifying information for a component.

 Overridden License

 If you have chosen a different license for the component, it will be displayed here.
 This could e.g. be the case if you have purchased a license for a component allowing distribution, while the component is originally GPL.

 Declared License

 Any license that has been declared by the author.

 Observed License

 Any license(s) found during the scan of the component's source code.

-Group

-The group part of the GAV component identifier.

-Artifact

-The artifact part of the GAV component identifier.

-Version

-The version part of the GAV component identifier.

 Highest Policy Threat

 The highest threat level policy that has been violated, as well as the total number of violations.

 Highest Security Threat

 The highest threat level security issue and the total number of security issues.

 Cataloged

 The age of the component based on when it first was uploaded to the Central Repository.

 Match State

 How the component was matched (exact, similar, or unknown).

 Identification Source

 Whether a component is identified by Sonatype, or claimed during your own process.

 Website

 If available, an information icon providing a link to the project is displayed.

 The graph itself is laid out like a grid, with each vertical piece representing a particular version.
 The selected version being identified by a vertical line.
 The information displayed in the graph includes:

-Figure 3.8: CIP Graph

-Popularity

-The popularity for each version is shown as a bar graph.
+Figure 6.3: CIP Graph Popularity The popularity for each version is shown as a bar graph.
 The larger the graph the more popular the version.

-License Risk

-This will display the license risk based on the application that is selected, and the associated policy and/or license threat groups for that application.
+License Risk This will display the license risk based on the application that is selected, and the associated policy and/or license threat groups for that application.
 Use the application selector to change the application, and corresponding policies the component should be evaluated against.

-Security Alerts

-For each version, the highest security threat will be displayed by color, with the highest shown as red, and no marker indicating no threat.

-3.7 Component Details (CLM)

-In addition to the security vulnerability and license issue details provided, any particular policy violations for a component will be displayed as well.
+Security Alerts For each version, the highest security threat will be displayed by color, with the highest shown as red, and no marker indicating no threat.
+Component Details (CLM) In addition to the security vulnerability and license issue details provided, any particular policy violations for a component will be displayed as well.
 This can be helpful in determining if a component will meet the standards for component lifecycle management your company has established.
 To view these details, click on the View Details button located below the Component Information.

-Figure 3.9: View Details Button

-This will create a new tab in the main Nexus panel with the label CLM Detail.
+Figure 7.1: View Details Button This will create a new tab in the main Nexus panel with the label CLM Detail.